erew123/alltalk_tts/README.md

 <details>
 	<summary>🟨 RuntimeError: Found no NVIDIA driver on your system.</summary><br>

-This error message is caused by enablind DeepSpeed when you do not have a Nvidia GPU.
+This error message is caused by DeepSpeed being enabled when you do not have a Nvidia GPU.
 To resolve this, edit `confignew.json` and change `"deepspeed_activate": true,` to `"deepspeed_activate": false,` then restart AllTalk.

 ```
   File "C:\alltalk_tts\alltalk_environment\env\Lib\site-packages\torch\cuda\__init__.py", line 302, in _lazy_init